openfaas/faas/watchdog/README.md

 The FaaS watchdog is designed to marshal a HTTP request between your public HTTP URL and a individual function.

+Every FaaS function embeds this binary and uses it as its entrypoint.

 Creating a function:

 - [x] Use an existing or a new Docker image